 Luna Wedler was born in Zurich in 1999.
 At the age of 14 she attended her first casting for Niklaus Hilber's feature film "Amateur Teens" and promptly got the role of "Milena".
-This was followed by "Lina liebt" by Mike Schaerer.
+This was followed by "Lina Loves" by Mike Schaerer.

 In 2016, Luna Wedler began her training at the European Film Actor School in Zurich, which she successfully completed in 2018.
-In the same year she shot the feature films "Der Läufer" by Hannes Baumgartner and "Flitzer" by Peter Luisi, as well as "Blue my mind" by Lisa Brühlmann in which she played her first leading role.
+In the same year she shot the feature films "Der Läufer" by Hannes Baumgartner and "Flitzer" by Peter Luisi, as well as "Blue my mind" by Lisa Brühlmann, in which she played her first leading role.

 In 2019, Luna Wedler was in front of the camera for the film adaptation of the successful novel "Auerhaus" by author Bov Bjerg, directed by Neele Leana Vollmar, as well as for the cinema project "The Story of My Wife" by Ildiko Enyedi.
-The actress also took the lead role in the new Netflix series "Biohackers."
+The actress also took on the lead role in the new Netflix series "Biohackers".
 The thriller series was released in August 2020.